COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 8 Tips to Help Children with CHD Prepare for Healthy Futures

-Anitha John, M.D., Ph.D., is the Director of the Washington Adult Congenital Heart (WACH) Program at Children’s National Hospital, and Ruth Phillippi, MS, is the Program Coordinator for the program as well as an adult congenital heart disease patient.
-Together, they share advice about the importance of lifelong care for CHD patients, including a list of helpful tips for parents of CHD patients transitioning to adulthood and managing their own healthcare.
+Anitha John, M.D., Ph.D., is the Director of the Washington Adult Congenital Heart Program (WACH) at Children’s National Hospital.
+Dr. John shares the importance of lifelong care for CHD patients, including a list of helpful tips for parents of CHD patients transitioning to adulthood and managing their own healthcare.

 Congenital heart defects (CHD) remain the most common birth defect.
 More than likely, we will all know someone in our family or in our circle of friends who was born with a heart problem.
 Thanks to major advances in medicines and surgeries, children with CHD have more than a 90 percent survival rate and are expected to live well into adulthood.
 There are currently more than 1.3 million adults in the U.S. with CHD – greater than the number of children with these conditions – and this number is expected to grow.
 It is very important to know, however, that CHD is a lifelong condition and even if a patient has had surgery, that does not equal a cure.
 Adults with congenital heart defects have unique healthcare needs and complications that need to be monitored.